Pennsylvania Paper and Supply Company

-Pennsylvania Paper and Supply Company is a privately held facilities management and industrial packaging, equipment and supplies wholesaler located in Scranton, Pennsylvania.
-Founded in 1922, the company is among of the oldest businesses in the state to be continuously led by a direct descendant of the founders.
+Pennsylvania Paper and Supply Company, situated in Scranton, Pennsylvania, is a privately owned wholesaler specializing in facilities management, industrial packaging, equipment, and supplies.
+Established in 1922, it holds the distinction of being one of the oldest businesses in the state still managed by a direct descendant of its founders.

-The company served as an inspiration for the popular American television show The Office and the exterior shot of the company's headquarters seen in the opening title sequence of the show is thought to be among the most recognized building images in television history.
+Notably, the company served as inspiration for the American television series, The Office.
+The iconic exterior shot of its headquarters featured in the show's opening title sequence is widely regarded as one of the most recognizable building images in television history.